Please register or login to continue

 'Inspector Cauvain.
 I was not expecting you so soon!
 Do you have tidings of the investigation for me?'

-'It is over gentlemen!
-We know everything Sir Redfield.
+'It is over, gentlemen!
+We know everything, Sir Redfield.
 You are under arrest!'
-I had told him.
+I told him.

-The Police of Vienna had entered the train and were present inside and outside of the train.
-Their voices could be heard palpably, as they advanced.
+The Vienna Police entered the train and were present both inside and outside.
+Their voices could be heard clearly as they advanced.

 'How did you know?
 How did you find me?'

-'I admit you were a daring challenge Sir Redfield, but like all criminals there is always the smallest clues left behind.
-First, there were the meetings with the Western diplomats.
-You were the last person reported to have been with them.
-Second, there were your clandestine reunions with Herr Grossman.
-Third, your bank transactions that had denoted the mysterious deposits in your bank account of this lucrative agenda.
-This evidence I was apprised, by a telegraph sent by Captain Özgün.
-Lastly, your familiar Turkish cigar found at the crime scene at Monsieur Guerin's home.
-It was the assassin who had been inside the house before the murder.
-You had signalled him from the garden outside.
-Your fingerprints were discovered afterwards, when they were matched to any Westerners, including diplomats.
-That I must thank the Constantinople Police in concurrence with the British Embassy.
-Did you actually think you would get away?
-You had planned on killing the sultan and kaiser in Ankara, and had used the pretext of the Hashashins and sought to blame the anarchists for your elaborate subterfuge.
+'I admit you were a daring challenge, Sir Redfield, but like all criminals, there are always the smallest clues left behind.
+First, there were the meetings with the Western diplomats—you were the last person reported to have seen them.
+Second, your clandestine meetings with Herr Grossman.
+Third, the mysterious deposits in your bank account indicating a lucrative agenda—evidence we received by telegram from Captain Özgün.
+And finally, your familiar Turkish cigar, found at the crime scene at Monsieur Guerin's home.
+It was the assassin who had been inside the house before the murder—you signalled him from the garden outside.
+Your fingerprints were discovered afterwards and matched by the Constantinople Police, in conjunction with the British Embassy.
+Did you truly think you would get away with it?
+You planned to kill the Sultan and Kaiser in Ankara, using the pretext of the Hashashins, and sought to blame the anarchists for your elaborate subterfuge.
 Checkmate!'

 Recommend Write a ReviewReport